fdescollonges/IBM-Cloud-Containers-Workshop/4-KubernetesHelmOnICP/README.md

 Don't change anything else in the file.
 Save your work : **escape  :wq**

-# appendix C - Building Docker Images
+# APPENDIX C - Building Docker Images

 Type the following command and you will see both the client (CLI) and the server (engine).